 Auxiliary variables are also introduced by the preprocessor for the ramsey_model and ramsey_policy commands.
 In this case, they are used to represent the Lagrange multipliers when first order conditions of the Ramsey problem are computed.
 The new variables take the form MULT_i, where i represents the constraint with which the multiplier is associated (counted from the order of declaration in the model block).

-The last type of auxiliary variables is introduced by the differentiate_forward_vars option of the model block.
-The new variables take the form AUX_DIFF_FWRD_i, and are equal to x-x (-1) for some endogenous variable x.
+Auxiliary variables are also introduced by the differentiate_forward_vars option of the model block.
+The new variables take the form AUX_DIFF_FWRD_i, and are equal to x-x(-1) for some endogenous variable x.